 *We are at war with uniquely deranged, blood-thirsty terrorists determined to slaughter Americans on American soil.
 The citizens of Orlando, and many other American cities now have no doubt about this.

-*Our borders, while somewhat less porous than in the past—to the disgust of D/S/Cs—remain far too open, and riding the wave of illegal immigrants are vicious gang members, drug cartels, violent felons, foreign spies and terrorists.
+*Our borders, have been thrown wide open, our federal border law enforcement agencies emasculated, and riding the wave of illegal immigrants are vicious gang members, drug cartels, violent felons, sex criminals, foreign spies and terrorists.

 *Terrorists prefer to focus on where we are most vulnerable.
-It’s safer for them and easier.
+It’s safer and easier for them.

 *I frequent the places (schools, theaters, shopping malls, grocery stores and other soft targets) terrorists long to attack (go here for a fictional account of a school attack).